We may earn money or products from the companies mentioned in this post.

 - If you’re using a 12 volt battery, don’t let it discharge below 12 volts.
 A fully charged 12 volt battery is actually 12.7 volts.
 So, when it reads below 12 volts, the battery is already at or even below 50% state of charge.
 You can keep track of the voltage using a digital voltmeter, so you’ll know when the battery needs to be recharged.

 - When you’re not using the RV, turn off the battery disconnect switch.
 It will make sure that there’ll be no parasitic loads discharging the battery over time.
-Parasitic loads in an RV can include clocks, TV antenna, appliance circuit boards, etc.
+Parasitic loads in an RV can include clocks, TV antennas, appliance circuit boards, etc.

 - Always use the right battery charger.
 Ideally, you want a charger that would be able to fully charge your battery in about 8 hours.
 An undersized unit can undercharge and an oversized one can overcharge your battery.
 Both of these instances can lead to battery damage.
 Instead, you can also use a smart 3-stage charger that provides fast charging, and then when the battery is fully charged, it switches to float mode.